limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 ![8bb72670.png](/assets/images/posts/pinkys-palace-v3-walkthrough/8bb72670.png)

 Now that I've a proper shell, let's find out what else the VM has to offer.
 I soon discover the user `pinksec` is running two instances of Apache at `80/tcp` and `65334/tcp` on the loopback interface, i.e. 127.0.0.1.

-Here's how to determine that.
+Here's how to determine:
 + check `ps auwx` and notice that `pinksec` is running Apache
 + check `netstat -lunt` and notice that the loopback interface is listening on `80/tcp` and `65334/tcp`.
 + ascertain the above observations with Apache configuration